Senior Pastoral Care

 The Senior Pastoral and Welfare Team is led by Mrs Maria McConnell who is operationally responsible for managing children’s happiness within the senior school.

-Mrs McConnell, will also be supported at these pastoral meetings by Mrs Sarah Booth (SENDCo), Ms Hayley Mosscrop and Mr Robert Lyon.
+Mrs McConnell, will also be supported at these pastoral meetings by Mrs Sarah Booth (SENDCo) and Ms Hayley Mosscrop.
 Assistant Headteacher’s and or the Headteacher, Mr Harrison may also attend these meetings should significant concerns be identified.

 Please note that Mrs Deborah Frost, Assistant Headteacher is also the school’s Designated Safeguarding Officer, (DSL).
 Please refer to our anti-bullying, safeguarding and behaviour management policies which are embedded within the policy section of this website.